lucanest/mseaboard/README.md

 <img src="public/logo.png"/>

 **MSEABOARD** is an interactive web application for visualizing genetic sequences, multiple sequence alignments (MSA), phylogenetic trees, matrices (such as distance matrices or any data that can be visualized as a 2D heatmap), sequence logos, protein structures, and tabular or numeric datasets.
-With a customizable layout, the tool enables visualizing different data types in different panels, these can also be linked to each other allowing for interactive and interconnected visualizations, some examples include:
+With a customizable layout, the tool enables visualizing different data types in different panels, these can be linked to each other allowing for interactive and interconnected visualizations, some examples include:

 - An MSA can be linked to  a corresponding phylogenetic tree, then when hovering over a sequence in the MSA panel the corresponding leaf in the tree will be highlighted and vice-versa.
 - A distance matrix can be linked to an MSA, a tree or a protein structure, hovering over a cell in the matrix will then highlight the two corresponding sequences/tree nodes/residues in the 3D structure.

 The full set of features and linking functionalities is described below (☝️ Note that not everything in the manual may be correctly rendered in this README, a complete version can be found [here](https://www.mseaboard.com/?board=ddbcd607cbe8cfec3736521433f4ead8) ).

- **No installation required**
 - Available online at [https://mseaboard.com](https://mseaboard.com)

 # Usage